codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

-#### Analysis run visualization
+#### Rollout steps visualization
-Clicking the rollout name displays the visualization of the analysis run.
+Clicking the rollout name displays the visualization of the steps in the rollout.

 Argo defines an analysis run as an instantiation of an AnalysisTemplate.
 The result of an analysis run determines if the rollout is completed, paused, or aborted.
 For detailed information, see the [Analysis section in Argo Rollouts](https://argoproj.github.io/argo-rollouts/features/analysis/){:target="\_blank"}.